JoseALermaIII/clashcallerbot-reddit/_sources/getting_started/quickstart.rst.txt

 This is what you'll need to run **clashcallerbot-reddit** :abbr:`ASAP (As Soon As Possible)`. **clashcallerbot-reddit** is developed on various Linux distros, so :doc:`installation` is assumed to be on Linux.

-We'll cover running installing into Python and running the scripts directly.
+We'll cover installing into Python and running the scripts directly.

 Prerequisites
 -------------